burkeholland/deno-first-look/lessons/getting-to-know/debugging.md

 Passing the `--inspect` flag opens the debugger port.
 However, the program runs to completion and you never have a chance to debug it.
 This is because you haven't set any breakpoints and your code has no errors.
 The solution to this is to use the `--inspect-brk` flag instead.

-Run the program again, this time passing in the `--inspect-brk` flag...
+Run the program again, this time passing in the `--inspect-brk` flag.

 ```bash
 deno run --inspect-brk app.ts World